harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 In run pipeline form and in triggers, if the input set is not applied, empty values are sent as “”, and if the input set is applied, they are sent as \<+input> which is treated as null.

-### I don't have the option to create an inputset in Git?
+### I don't have the option to create an InputSet in Git?

 For the input set to be added in Git, We require the pipeline to be on Git as well.
 Input sets are linked to the pipeline and get stored in the same repo and branch as the pipeline definition.

 Once you move your pipeline to Git, the option to create an input set on Git will also be available.

-### Does Harness NG support the "Skip artifact version already deployed" parameter as present in CG?
+### Does Harness Next Gen support the "Skip artifact version already deployed" parameter as present in First Gen?

 We do support "Skip artifact version already deployed" for WinRM SSH deployment.
 It is present under the advanced section of the pipeline.